An overview of the terms defined on this page:

 Is the petitioning for a referendum on and/or for a particular law or state decision.
 These laws or state decisions may be taken by parliament or in a referendum.
 Petitions for a referendum are encompassed in many constitutions.
 In order for the intention of a referendum to become law, a set majority of the electorate must vote in favor of the proposal within a certain time.

 A referendum is a decision taken by the people (the electorate) rather than parliament on a particular proposed law.

 According to the principle of people's sovereignty all state power comes from the people.
 This means that all power exercised by the state has to be legitimized by the people.
 The principle of people's sovereignty does not demand that citizens take part directly in all decisions of state (as in a referendum).
-It does, however, demand that all those exercising state power hold office as a result of the will of the people; this means the election of representatives either indirectly (e.g. members of parliament) or directly (for example in a parliamentary democracy or civil servants appointed by it).
+It does, however, demand that all those exercising state power hold office as a result of the will of the people; this means the election of representatives either indirectly (e.g. members of parliament) or directly (e.g. in a parliamentary democracy or civil servants appointed by it).

-[taken form: Bundeszentrale für politische Bildung: Parlamentarische Demokratie 1, Informationen zur politischen Bildung Nr.
+[Taken from: Bundeszentrale für politische Bildung: Parlamentarische Demokratie 1, Informationen zur politischen Bildung Nr.
 227, 1993 und Bertelsmann Discovery Lexikon 1997]